European Summer Study Program

 All participants take one or two courses (three or six credits) while in this program.
 Classes are offered, not in the usual four-walled setting, but instead in the places where important events happened.
 Students picnic in the Bois de Vincennes while talking about the significance of cafe and promenade culture in Paris, attend a Shakespeare play in the Globe Theatre to learn about historic performance, and discuss the Irish Rebellion of 1916 in front of the General Post Office in Dublin.
 Class sessions and group walking tours and site visits often end by mid-afternoon.
 Therefore, the remainder of the day is typically available for personal sightseeing.
 Some courses, such as theatre, may hold sessions in the evening or at night.

 Courses are an additional cost, and credits may be applied toward Sophia or general elective needs.
+Current Saint Mary's College students may find Sophia Program information HERE.

 Our accommodations are clean, well-rated B&Bs, hostels, and hotels in safe areas, close to popular public transportation stops.
 Breakfasts and two dinners are included in the program cost; students are responsible for providing their own lunches and most dinners.
 The program cost also includes train fares for public transportation in each city we visit.